nikerla/vc-content/pages/glossary/ecommerce-platforms.md

             <img alt="Best E commerce Platforms - Jimdo" src="assets/images/jimdo.jpg" />
         </div>
         <div class="col __col-70 text" style="margin-top: 0; padding-left: 20px;">
-            If you want to quickly change the appearance or description of your product, then this ecommerce platform is suited just for you!
+            If you want to quickly change the appearance or description of your product, then <a href="https://www.jimdo.com/" rel="nofollow">this ecommerce platform</a> is suited just for you!
 Its easy interface allows you to manage your website with a single click.
 It makes it quick and easy for you to set your site’s design and start selling online.
         </div>
     </div>
     <div class="text">